Bhardwaj-1983/OSPRO/README.md

 # OSPRO - Secure File Management System

-A secure file management system with user isolation and sandbox capabilities.
+A secure file management system with user isolation and sandbox capabilities(in development).

+NOTE - This is still a simulation and not integrated with any operating system and can be further refined and developed with respect to related factors.

 ## Features